Luke McCormick (footballer, born 1983)

-Luke Martin McCormick (born 15 August 1983) is an English footballer who plays as a goalkeeper for Southern Football League side Plymouth Parkway.
+Luke Martin McCormick (born 15 August 1983) is an English footballer who plays as a goalkeeper for club Plymouth Parkway.
+He made 350 appearances for Plymouth Argyle in three separate spells at the club.

-Starting his career at Plymouth Argyle, McCormick was jailed for causing death by dangerous driving in 2008 after he killed two children.
+Starting his career at Argyle, McCormick was jailed for causing death by dangerous driving in 2008 after causing a car collision which resulted in the deaths of two children.
 He was released from prison on 6 June 2012.

 He returned to football playing on non-contract terms for Truro City in November 2012, before returning to league football on 31 January 2013 with Oxford United.
 He was released at the end of the 2012–13 season and, in May 2013, re-signed for Plymouth Argyle on a one-year contract.
-In July 2014, McCormick was assigned the role of 'club captain' at Plymouth Argyle (although the current captain was Curtis Nelson).
-In August 2016, McCormick became captain of the club after Nelson joined Oxford United.
-He left Plymouth Argyle at the end of the 2018 season after making 347 appearances for the club.
-In the summer of 2018 he signed for Swindon Town on a free deal.
+In August 2016, McCormick became captain of the club after the departure of Curtis Nelson.
+He left Plymouth Argyle at the end of the 2017–2018 season after making 347 appearances for the club.
+In the summer of 2018, he signed for Swindon Town on a free deal.
 He went on to make 29 league appearances for the club and played as backup to Steven Benda as the club won the League Two title in 2019–20.
-After being released by the Robins, McCormick signed for League One Plymouth Argyle for the third time in his career.
+After being released by the Robins, McCormick signed for Plymouth Argyle for the third time in his career, before announcing his retirement from professional football on 13 May 2022.